Khan! (TV series): Reception

 Criticism of the first episode centered on the writing and delivery by the show's lead.
 In a review published in the New York Daily News, Khan's detective skills are compared unfavorably to Charlie Chan's, noting the first case "gets solved despite him."
 The review also criticized Dhiegh for delivering lines "in a flat, dull monotone."
 Jay Sharbutt added the "plot [of the premiere episode] is so tiny it belongs in a fortune cookie" and said Dhiegh "[exudes] no signs of life.
 He probably took his cue from the script and direction of this show and maybe he should now give it back right now."
 Critic John Archibald also drew comparisons with Charlie Chan, concluding "the only thing Oriental about [Khan!] is that the plot was jaded."
 Tom Hopkins, reviewing the debut episode, wrote he had "scarfed up a few egg rolls that had more personality [than Dhiegh].
 In fact, it's 60 minutes of absolutely nothing."
 Frank Swertlow, writing for United Press International, called the show "chop phooey" and singled out Dhiegh's performance, comparing him to "a windup buddha doll suffering from terminal constipation ... [reciting] his lines like a telegram."
 In John J. O'Connor's review for The New York Times, he called the script "an abomination" and added "the acting is dreadful [and] the production is stultifying", concluding that as the show was produced by the CBS Television Network, an antitrust suit had significant merit.

 Episodes

 The first episode debuted on Friday, February 7, 1975.
 Based on poor critical responses, "Khan", the episode originally scheduled to be broadcast first, was pulled four hours before the premiere.
 "Mask of Deceit" ran instead as the debut episode.
 "Khan" was written by Edward J. Lakso, directed by Ivan Dixon, and produced by Laurence Heath.

-After the second episode aired, CBS announced that Khan! would be cancelled and replaced by two half-hour comedies: The Friday Comedy Special and We'll Get By, starting in March.
+After four out of seven episodes aired, CBS announced that Khan! would be cancelled and replaced by two half-hour comedies: The Friday Comedy Special and We'll Get By, starting in March.
 Khan! placed 59th out of 60 shows for the week of February 10–16, 1975, ahead of only Kung Fu.

 Khan! made its Australian premiere on Saturday, April 24, 1976 with "Gift of Anger".
 The Australian run included all seven episodes that had been produced, including three that were not aired in America during the original run.